MHS-4ever/First-Website-portfolio-/README.md

 # First-Website-portfolio-
 My first ever Web Development project (a sample of portfolio website).

 The HTML and CSS code provided is for a simple, responsive landing page that can be used as a starting point for a website.
-Here is a brief explanation of each section:
+Here is a brief explanation of each section

 HTML code: